stephkariuki19/Shopper/README.md

 # Shopper
-An ecommerce site built using React.
+A fashion e-commerce site built using React
-I learnt about React Routing and how to manage state between different routes.